2006 United States immigration reform protests

 In 2006–2007, millions of people participated in protests over a proposed change to U.S. immigration policy.
-These large scale mobilizations are widely seen as a historic turn point in Latino politics, especially Latino immigrant civic participation and political influence, as noted in a range of scholarly publications in this field.
+These large scale mobilizations are widely seen as a historic turning point in Latino politics, especially Latino immigrant civic participation and political influence, as noted in a range of scholarly publications in this field.
 The protests began in response to proposed legislation known as H.R.
-4437, which would raise penalties for illegal immigration and classify illegal aliens and anyone who helped them enter or remain in the US as felons.
+4437, which would raise penalties for illegal immigration and classify illegal immigrants and anyone who helped them enter or remain in the US as felons.
 As part of the wider immigration debate, most of the protests not only sought a rejection of this bill, but also a comprehensive reform of the country's immigration laws that included a path to citizenship for all illegal immigrants.